5 min read

 In a study conducted by tech giant Cisco, they looked at 297 teams, where 97 were high performing and the remaining 200 were average.
 They were shocked to find out that there was in fact a noticeable difference between the two groups.
 Positive group dynamics was the largest contributor to successful team performance as they found the three key areas that distinguished the best teams included, the team played to their strengths, teammates felt safe to be innovative and share out-there ideas, and the team was aligned on their values.

-From this study, it is evident that a team leader who builds and/or leads a team without an intentional plan focused on establishing the right team dynamic from the start may suffer from less than optimal performance.
+From this study, it is evident that a team leader who builds and/or leads a team without an intentional plan focused on establishing the right team dynamic from the start may suffer from less-than-optimal performance.

 How To Improve Team Performance